ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test.png)](test.png) ![==&gt;](../img_www/multiply.gif) [![\[IM Output\]](fx_non-linear_plot.gif)](fx_non-linear_plot.jpg) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](fx_non-linear.png)](fx_non-linear.png)

-In a more practical example, Adelmo Gomes needed a color adjustment for a automated [Weather Map Recoloring](http://members.aol.com/landsatcd/MOREHTML/colorize.html) script he was developing.
+In a more practical example, Adelmo Gomes needed a color adjustment for an automated [Weather Map Recoloring](http://members.aol.com/landsatcd/MOREHTML/colorize.html) script he was developing.

 In this case he wanted to tint pure black parts of the image to a .25 blue, but leave the rest of the gray-scale alone, especially the white and mid-tone grays of the image.
 Only the blue color needed such adjustment, which he currently was doing by hand in an image editor.

-For example you could use a quadratic formula like '`u^2`' to tint the black end of the histogram to a '`.25`' blue color.
+For example, you could use a quadratic formula like '`u^2`' to tint the black end of the histogram to a '`.25`' blue color.
 Only the blue channel needs to be modified, so the value was inserted directly into the formula.

 ~~~